-Chemistry continues to be taught via practical activities where appropriate.
-The idea of atoms and compounds is introduced along with displacement reactions of metals and separation techniques.
+Chemistry continues to be taught via practical activities.
+The curriculum is designed to deepen students understanding of the natural world and the principles that govern it, while fostering critical thinking and practical skills.
+The idea of atoms and compounds is introduced along with displacement reactions of metals and how to purify substances.
+Topics covered are the Periodic Table, Separating techniques, metals and other materials, Earth.
 We want the pupils to gain understanding of key terms and be able to apply this to practical tasks.

-- Exploring campus on a "rust mission". - Distilling their own sample of water from ink.
+- Exploring the reactions of metals with acids. - Distilling their own sample of water from ink.

-The foundations of GCSE are introduced with pupils doing a variety of practical tasks and investigative work.
-Topics are discussed in more depth with analytical skills being further developed.
-We also want the pupils to have a thorough background knowledge of key terms and concepts.
+Students begin the AQA GCSE course and concepts are developed using a variety of practical and theoretical tasks.
+Concepts are discussed in more depth with analytical skills being further developed.
+Topics include Atomic Structure, The Periodic Table, Structure and Bonding and Chemical Calculations.
+We want the pupils to have a thorough background knowledge of key terms and concepts.

-- Jelly investigation. - · Making various salt crystals.
+- Electrical conductivity of substances. - · Making metal crystals.